Career 14 min read

 Secondly, if you see some that have open positions for a more qualified role (like the dreaded minimum three years of experience), I would urge you still apply.

 But, don’t apply by sending a generic three lines email.
-As we’ve discussed earlier, if you want the job in this company and are punching above your weight, take the time to craft that first intro email showing them you’ve put some careful consideration about applying there.
-Acknowledge that you’re less qualified than the desired experience, and get your code example in that email.
+Take the time to craft that first intro email showing them you’ve put some careful consideration about applying there.

 Agency / Consultancy / Products